 - Your financial adviser.

-- Companies we have chosen to support us in the delivery of our products and services, for example, IT providers, consultants and companies that provide administration services.
+- Companies we have chosen to support us in the delivery of our products and services, for example, IT providers, consultants, gift services, and companies that provide servicing and administration services.

 - Companies you ask us to share information with.